 Scoring, etc.

-Q. What is “score equating”?
+Q. What is “Score Equating”?

-A. “Score equating” refers to the method of compensating for the differences in difficulty between the individual exams, in order to compute scores (scale points) that more accurately reflect the abilities of examinees.
+A. “Score Equating” refers to the method of compensating for the differences in difficulty between the individual exams, in order to compute scores (scale points) that more accurately reflect the abilities of examinees.

-Score equating is also applied to indicate the results of the Japanese-Language Proficiency Test, as well as those for the Test of English as a Foreign Language (TOEFL), the Test of English as International Communication (TOEIC) and other tests designed to measure English language skills.
-For further details on this, please refer to the following “Score Equating” website page.
+Score Equating is also applied to indicate the results of the Japanese-Language Proficiency Test, as well as those for the Test of English as a Foreign Language (TOEFL), the Test of English as International Communication (TOEIC) and other tests designed to measure English language skills.
+For further details, please refer to the link below.

 A. No, not all test questions are the same.

-Q. How is the scoring standards applied to the “Writing” questions in the EJU Japanese as a Foreign Language test?
+Q. How is the scoring standards applied to the “Writing” questions in the Japanese as a Foreign Language test?

-A. In scoring the Japanese as a Foreign Language test “Writing” section, our prescribed scoring standards are used to express scores as 0 points, 10 points, 20 points, 25 points, 30 points, 35 points, 40 points, 45 points or 50 points.
+A. In scoring the Japanese as a Foreign Language test “Writing” section, our prescribed scoring standards are used to express scores as 0, 10, 20, 25, 30, 35, 40, 45, or 50 points.